 I study social inequality.
 Using diverse quantitative and qualitative methods, I look at the relationship between social systems (settler colonialism; neoliberal capitalism) and individuals, asking questions such as how these systems are perceived, experienced, legitimized, and resisted.

 Additionally, I have conducted research on social issues such as immigration, COVID-19, and police militarization, often at the intersection of political and existential psychology.

 - October 6, 2023 Tyler Jimenez published article in Social and Personality Psychology Compass investigating impact of neoliberalism on COVID-19's uneven spread in the U.S.

 - November 16, 2022 Tyler Jimenez's research featured in UW ArtSci article honoring American Indian and Alaska Native Heritage Month

 - October 20, 2022 Tyler Jimenez and colleagues published in Psychological Science

 - January 19, 2022 Tyler Jimenez's research on the removal of Native American mascots featured by UW News

 - November 29, 2021 Tyler Jimenez receives SAGE Emerging Scholars Award

-- Jimenez, T., Arndt, J., & Helm, P. J. (in press).
+- Jimenez, T., Arndt, J., & Helm, P. J. (2023).
 Prejudicial reactions to the removal of Native American mascots.
 Group Processes & Intergroup Relations.

 - Jimenez, T., Helm, P. J., & Arndt, J. (2020).
 Fighting death with health inequality: The role of mortality cognition and shifting racial demographics in policy attitudes.
 Group Processes & Intergroup Relations.